vulsdoc/vuls/docs/usage-scan.md

   -timeout int
         Number of seconds for processing other than scan (default 300) -timeout-scan int
-        Number of second for scaning vulnerabilities for all servers (default 7200)
+        Number of second for scanning vulnerabilities for all servers (default 7200)
 ```

 ## -deep option